Geeks in Phoenix

 Enable or disable Chrome from running after being closed

 The second to the last section is Extensions.
-This where you will find all of the installed apps that run inside of Chrome.
+This is where you will find all of the installed apps that run inside Chrome.
 These extend the functionality and usefulness of Chrome.
 You'll typically find malicious apps that have installed themselves without your knowledge (usually in kiosk mode).
 It's here that you can either enable, disable, or remove them from Chrome.
-If you're not sure about an extension, you can always disable it to find out what it did or didn't do inside Chrome.
-And when you're sure you don't need it or don't remember installing it, just click on the Remove button.
+If you're unsure about an extension, you can always disable it to find out what it did or didn't do inside Chrome.
+And when you're sure you don't need it or don't remember installing it, just click the Remove button.
 If you accidentally remove an extension and want it back, you will have to go through the process of reinstalling it, so be careful.

 When you click the Details button for an extension, you will get an option screen.
 One of the extension options is Allow in incognito for private browsing.
 Chrome can run in what is called Incognito mode, where it does not save any record of where you have been or what you may have downloaded.
 If an extension has the option to select Allow in incognito mode, it can be enabled for it.
 If you use incognito mode, I would defiantly recommend enabling any type of anti-virus, anti-adware, or anti-malware application extension.

 The last option to get Chrome back to default and work correctly is to uninstall and reinstall it.
 I only use this option when all else fails to get it back to full functionality.
 It can take a little time to do, but if you need to get Chrome fully reset, this may be the only option.
-There are two (2) ways to uninstall programs in Windows 10; the Settings app or the Control Panel.
+There are two (2) ways to uninstall programs in Windows; the Settings app or the Control Panel.

 Uninstall a program using the Settings app